Polyatomic Molecules

 Laser cooling works by using repeatedly scattering photons to apply forces on atoms or molecules.
 Since photons have momentum, if an atom or molecule absorbs and then re-emits a photon, it will receive a momentum kick - in other words, it experiences a force.
 However, the momentum kick is very tiny, so typically hundreds of thousands of photon scatters are needed to reduce the velocity of a typical gas-phase atom to the ultracold regime.
 If you want to learn more about laser cooling, consider taking Physics 137A!

-The problem with molecules is that they have internal, mechanical modes - rotation, and vibration - that can be excited when a molecule receives a momentum kick, which will cause the molecule to start rotating or vibrating (or both).
+The problem with molecules is that they have internal vibrational modes that can be excited when a molecule receives a momentum kick.
 Because laser cooling schemes generally address only a single quantum state per laser, exciting these internal modes is effectively loss of molecules.
-This is a serious problem because if you naively start scattering photons off of a molecule, you about as likely to excite one of these internal modes as you are likely to not excite one - meaning that you can scatter "a few" photons before the molecule is effectively gone.
-This is so short of "a few hundred thousand" that the naive approach simply doesn't work.
+This is a serious problem since a "typical" molecule can only scatter "a few" photons before the molecule is effectively gone.

-There are a number of very clever tricks that enable laser cooling for certain molecules, which was first demonstrated in 2010.
+There are a number of clever tricks that enable laser cooling for certain molecules.
 A critical ingredient is using a molecule with electronic structure that is largely decoupled from the vibrational modes of the molecule.
-This can be achieved, for example, by using an alkaline earth atom with a single ionic bond to an electronegative bonding partner, such as F. Alkaline earth atoms have an s2 valence configuration, so when they bond monovalently, one electron in an s orbital remains localized on the metal.
+This can be achieved, for example, by using an alkaline earth atom with a single ionic bond to an electronegative bonding partner, such as F or OH.
+Alkaline earth atoms have an s2 valence configuration, so when they bond monovalently, one electron in an s orbital remains localized on the metal.
 This electron looks very much like it is bound to a single atom, and can therefore be excited via strong optical transitions.
 Furthermore, the bonding induces some orbital hybridization with excited p states that actually push the electron cloud away from the bonding region, which decouples the optical excitation from the mechanical modes of the molecule.

 Figure: Electronic structure of molecules with a single alkaline earth atom with an ionic, monovalent chemical bond.
 Orbital hybridization induced by the bond push the electron cloud away from the bonding region, which decouples the electronic and mechanical degrees of freedom in both the ground (X) and excited (A) states.